deeplearning4j/deeplearning4j/README.md

-EXPERIMENTAL GPU SUPPORT (NOT DONE YET ONLY SCAFFOLDING IN THERE)
+EXPERIMENTAL GPU SUPPORT (work in progress, only scaffolding for now)
 ==========================================

 Initial deployment instructions: